per1234/esparto/docs/api_mqtt.md

 <http://192.168.1.100/rest/cmd/lights/1>

 In this case, vs[0] will contain "192.168.1.100".

 Or your own code can call `Esparto.invokeCmd("cmd/lights","0");` in which case, vs[0] will contain "invoke".
 Inside your callback, vs[0] always gives you an idea of where the command started out from.

 Also, it is possible when subscribing, to override the automatic prefix of device name.
-This can be very useful in adding flexibilty to your IOT network.
+This can be very useful in adding flexibility to your IOT network.

 Imagine you would like to be able to address all of your devices at the same time, i.e. when you publish all/cmd/lights/1 you want _everything_ to turn on.
 We will see how to do that later, but in _that_ case, vs[0] would contain "all"